ericmann/JS-Banner-Rotate/readme.txt

 = How many images can I rotate? =

 You can have as few as 1 image (which is a bit boring) and as many as you want in the rotation.

-Previous versions of the plug-in have limited you to just 5 images ...

 Just make sure your list of images is pipe-delimited (use the | key to separate the URLs).